List of Oz characters (created by Baum): Jinjur

-Jinjur is the head of an all female army of revolt.
-She and her ladies attempt to overthrow the Emerald City and install Jinjur as the ruler of Oz in The Marvelous Land of Oz (1904).
+Jinjur is the petulant head of an all female army of revolt.
+She and her similarly-discontented female soldiers attempt to overthrow the Emerald City and install Jinjur as the ruler of Oz in The Marvelous Land of Oz (1904), but her regiment is scared away by scampering mice sent by the Mouse Queen.
 She also appears in several other Oz books.
+Her name is a pun on the word "ginger", which is "hot", like her temper.